jermspeaks/christmas-adventure/DECISIONS.md

 **Points to:**
 - `section-14.md` (choice: "Ask about the Memory Vault")
-- `section-15.md` (choice: "Learn about the history of the magic")
 - `section-16.md` (choice: "Get supplies before heading to the forest")
-- `section-407.md` (choice: "Take supplies but ignore Elara's warnings")

 ### section-14.md